Prohibited, restricted and danger areas

 Prohibited, restricted and danger area numbers in the 900 series are allocated for temporary special use airspace such as military exercises, air shows and special events.

-These areas are promulgated by AIP SUP, or NOTAM as Brisbane FIR (YBBB) or Melbourne (YMMM) as appropriate for the location.
+These areas are promulgated by AIP SUP, or FIR NOTAM for the Brisbane (YBBB) or Melbourne (YMMM) FIR as appropriate for the location.

 Unless otherwise specified, vertical limits are promulgated as AMSL when at or below the transition altitude, or as a flight level when above the transition altitude.
 The abbreviation ‘SFC’ means the surface of the ground or water.
 ‘NOTAM’ indicates that the vertical limits or hours of activation will be notified by NOTAM.